RiskyWilhelm/java-springboot-tables-1/README.md

 h2 memory database can be seen in **localhost:YOURPORT/h2-console** ***By default the port is 8080***

+ModelMapper used for not send the full database to service layer.

 The H2 DATABASE(IN MEMORY) id starts from 100.

+Create New User

+Edit Specified User By Id

 Find all users

 Find Specified User By Id

-Edit Specified User By Id

-Create New User

-- **How to use it?**
+- **How to use it(Postman)?**

-Download Postman or use something else to send the data.